speckandtech/discussions/README.md

-# discussions
+# Hello Speckers!

-Speck&amp;Tech tech forum
+This the repo for the little tech forum of Speck&amp;Tech.